mohammadfaramarzi1/furniture-store/README.md

 ## Furniture Store

 This is my first template for my resume.
-This project is single page.
+This project is single page and responsive.

 ## 🛠 Skills